detypstify/typic/paper/main.typ

 )

 #show: neurips2023.with(
-  title: "Detypstify: OCR for formula generation",
+  title: "Typic: OCR for formula generation",
   authors: (authors, affls),
   keywords: ("Machine Learning", "NeurIPS"),
   // one paragraph only
   abstract: [
     Optical Character Recognition (OCR) has seen widespread use in the past few years.
 It has been used for data entry automation, document management, and even in the medical field for digitizing medical records.
 OCR makes the tasks both faster and less error prone.
-In this paper, we present Detypstify, a tool which uses state-of-the-art OCR to generate math formulas from images.
+In this paper, we present Typic, a tool which uses state-of-the-art OCR to generate math formulas from images.
     The problem of generating LaTeX formulas from images is not new, in fact it forms the basis of the OpenAI Im2Latex problem which was posted as part of the first request for research @openai.
-Detypstify tackles this problem in a new way by using a transformer based model.
+Typic tackles this problem in a new way by using a transformer based model.
 We deploy this model using Web Assembly and WGPU to allow for client side computation.
   ],
   bibliography: bibliography("main.bib"),